Acellera/moleculekit/doc/source/how-to/wrap-trajectories.md

 ## Gotchas

 - Wrapping requires a valid `mol.box` array (one column per frame).
 If `mol.box` is all zeros, `wrap` logs a warning and returns without modifying coordinates — the original `mol` is unchanged.
 - Non-orthorhombic (triclinic) boxes use `mol.boxangles` in addition to `mol.box`; make sure both are read from the trajectory.
+For triclinic boxes you can also choose how the cell is wrapped with the `unitcell` parameter — `"rectangular"` (default, a parallelepiped), `"triclinic"`, or `"compact"` (minimum-volume shape, handy for visualizing truncated octahedra or rhombic dodecahedra).
 - `wrap` operates on all frames in place.
 - Molecules that are already centered in the box will be re-wrapped (the operation is applied regardless).